Effect on other benefits for Carer Support clients

-Treatment of Carer Support Payment as income
+Treatment of the Carer Support Payment component as income

-As an income replacement benefit, Carer Support Payment will count as income when entitlement to income-related benefits (or ‘means tested’ benefits) is calculated – so these benefits will be reduced by the amount of Carer Support Payment a client receives.
+As an income replacement benefit, the Carer Support Payment component will count as income when entitlement to income-related benefits (or ‘means tested’ benefits) is calculated – so these benefits will be reduced by the amount of Carer Support Payment a client receives.

 The following income-related benefits are reduced at the rate of £1 for £1 by the amount of Carer Support Payment received: